 We did struggle with the cord getting tangled and missed having a swivel cord.
-Though heavy you can easily take it out by simply using the remote to come to you and lift it once the water has been emptied.
+Though heavy, you can easily take it out by simply using the remote to come to you and lift it once the water has been emptied.
 The filters are easy to take out and clean.

 This robotic cleaner is made for above ground pools and works with all kinds of surfaces.
 It comes with Never Stuck rollers that ensure that the cleaner does not get stuck around drains or any other obstacle.
 Do know that this device does not have brushes.
-It can clean the surface, coves and lower sections of the walls but doesn’t work on the waterline or the vertical walls.
+It can clean the surface, coves, and lower sections of the walls but doesn’t work on the waterline or the vertical walls.

-The cleaner has easy to remove filters can clean the dirt of up to 2 microns.
+The cleaner has easy to remove filters that can clean the dirt of up to 2 microns.
 It also has a swivel cord that prevents tangling.
 The power supply unit is not too durable.

 A very efficient and easy to use robotic cleaner, the Aquabot Breeze IQ works for in-ground pools.
 It has a vibrating brush, swivel cord, and a top access filter.
-It cleans most types of the debris and filters out the dirt of up to 2 microns.
-The Aqua Smart system makes the cleaner work fast and efficiently.
+It cleans most types of debris and filters out the dirt of up to 2 microns.
+The Aqua Smart system makes cleaner work fast and efficiently.

 It has SmartKleen technology does not map or navigate around the pool but ensures a quick and effective cleaning path.
 The cleaning cycle is 2 hours long.
-The cleaner will not work on walls and the stairs.
+The cleaner will not work on the walls and the stairs.
 The best feature is the water drain.
-While it is a light machine, to begin it still drains the water when you are taking it out.
+While it is a light machine, to begin, it still drains the water when you are taking it out.